Getting Started with the macOS Vulkan SDK

 The Vulkan Loader for macOS searches the same paths for ICDs and Layers as the Vulkan Loader for Linux.
 These paths are described in The Loader And Layer Interface document.

-The macOS and iOS loader also looks in the application's bundle for ICD and layer JSON
+The macOS and iOS loader also looks in the

-files.
-It looks in the bundle's Resources/vulkan/icd.d
+in the bundle's Resources/vulkan/icd.d directory for ICD

-files and in the bundle's Resources/vulkan/explicit_layer.d
+JSON files and in the bundle's

-directory for layer JSON
+Resources/vulkan/explicit_layer.d directory for layer

-files.
-The ICD JSON
+JSON files.
+The ICD JSON file

 If the executable is in a bundle, the loader searches the bundle first before searching the system directories.

-If you wish to bundle the MoltenVK ICD into your application, you need to put a modified version of the MoltenVK_icd.json
+If you wish to bundle the MoltenVK ICD into your

-file in your bundle's Resources/vulkan/icd.d
+MoltenVK_icd.json file in your bundle's

-folder to allow the loader to find the MoltenVK library in your bundle.
-Assuming that you intend to ship the MoltenVK library in the Frameworks
+the MoltenVK library in your bundle.
+Assuming that you intend

-directory, you would make a copy of the file /macOS/share/vulkan/icd.d/MoltenVK_icd.json
+directory, you would make a copy of the file

-from the SDK.
+/macOS/share/vulkan/icd.d/MoltenVK_icd.json from the

-Edit this copy to modify the library_path
+Edit this copy to modify the library_path:

 Original: